Is Law in Demand in South Africa - Explore!

 In the past, prospective law students only had a handful of academic institutions to which they could apply to read their Bachelor of Laws degree.
 This led to the degree itself, owing to issues around racial exclusion, academic exclusivity, and a lack of resources and spaces resulting in the Bachelor of Law becoming almost unattainable to many withing the country.
 With the arrival of the fully accredited four-year Bachelor of Laws (LLB) degree to the academic portfolio of Regenesys, this has changed, as too is the face of the legal profession in South Africa.

-However, given the ever-evolving socio-economic conditions and educational trends within the country, the question mut and does arise – is the LLB degree still in high demand in South Africa?
+However, given the ever-evolving socio-economic conditions and educational trends within the country, the question mut and does arise – Is Law (LLB) in demand in South Africa?

 At the outset, we can say even a cursory glance at the news media that there is a consistent and vigorous demand for legal professionals in South Africa.
 This demand is for the most part a result of the complex legal landscape of the country, as well as its economy, and its dynamics around issues of social change.
 The legacy of apartheid, ongoing issues around concepts like land reform and state capture, and the development of a constitutional democracy have all contributed to a South Africa now operating in an environment which could be termed legally unique.
 This then requires South African legal professionals and graduates who are well trained not only in various aspects of law, but also who are in possession of a high level of emotional, cultural, and spiritual, agile as well as the more traditional mental intelligences.